The Death of Christ (adapted for combined script)

 Ce texte est la directive de base pour la traduction et l'enregistrement dans des langues étrangères.
 Il devrait être adapté selon différentes cultures pour garder sa pertinence.
 Certains termes peuvent être ajoutés ou retirés pour parfaire le résultat.

-Did the Messiah indeed die?
-Is the story of His death really true?
-There is no doubt about this, according to what the prophet Isaiah said of Him.
-It is written, "He has made His grave with the wicked."
-Yes indeed, the Messiah* died by the hand of man; but God sent Him to the earth to pay with His life, for the sins of the people.
-Those who repent and receive this payment will not have to pay, themselves.
-God said there is no salvation unless one without blemish (sin) sheds his blood and dies.
-In that way the payment could be made for our sins.
-Christ is the only One who was without sin.
-He was the only One Who could make this payment.
-He accepted the debt of our sin, and paid it with His blood.
+Many years before Jesus came, the prophet Isaiah said this about Him: "He has made His grave with the wicked."
+Yes indeed, the Christ died by the hand of men; but God sent Him for this purpose.
+He came to the earth to pay for the sins of the people.
+People who believe this and turn away from their sin will not have to pay for their sins, themselves.
+God said there is no salvation unless someone without any sin dies in our place.
+In that way, the payment could be made for our sins.
+We cannot make the payment, because we have sinned.
+Christ is the only One who is without sin.
+He is the only One Who could make this payment.
+He accepted the debt of our sin, and paid it with His death.
 He exchanged His life for our sins.

 How did it happen that He died?
-Pilate, the governor, was examining Him.
-He said, "I find no fault in this man.
+At that time the chief man was Pilate.
+The others arrested Jesus and brought Him to Pilate.
+Pilate questioned Jesus and then decided, "I find no fault in this man.
 I will punish Him and let Him go."
-But the people answered, "Many people are following this man.
+But the leaders answered, "Many people are following this man.
 If you let Him go, you will not be the king's friend."
-When Pilate heard these words, he said, "Take Him yourselves and judge Him, because I find no fault in Him."
+When Pilate heard these words, he was afraid that he would make the king angry.
+So he said, "Take Him yourselves and judge Him, because I find no fault in Him."
 Then He washed his hands and said, "I am not to blame for this man's death."

-All these things proved that He was the Messiah.
-He said of Himself, "I have the power to dismiss my spirit (to lay down my life-to die) and I have power to take it again."
+Jesus knew that God wanted Him to die so that He could take our punishment.
+He said, "I have the power to lay down my life and I have power to take it again."

-Before He went He said, "Go and tell all people what you have seen."
-From the beginning God has promised that one day the Messiah would come, and that He would save the people from their sins.
+From the beginning God promised that one day the Saviour would come, and that He would save the people from their sins.
 Now He has come, but many people did not know Him because He did not come as a great king.
-Happy is the one who receives Him and follows Him now.
-He will not refuse those who come to Him.
+The person who receives Him and follows Him now is truly happy.
+Jesus will not refuse those who come to Him.
 Pray and ask Him to receive you.
 He will hear you if you talk to Him.

-**Jesus lives forever.
-God said in His Book, "He will not rot in the grave."
-He arose from the place of the dead and later ascended into heaven, and some day He will return from heaven to judge the world.
-God's Book says God has appointed Jesus to be the Judge at the last Judgment Day.
-If you have refused Him, He will refuse you then.
-If you repent and receive Him now, He will take away your sins.
-When you die He will take you to live forever with Him.
-Believe on Him now.
-This is your opportunity.
+Jesus is alive forever.
+God said in His Book, the Bible, "He will not rot in the grave."
+Jesus arose from the place of the dead and later ascended into Heaven.
+Some day He will return from Heaven to judge the world.
+God's Book says that God has appointed Jesus to be the judge at the last day.
+If you refuse Him now, He will refuse you then.
+If you turn away from your sin and receive Him now, He will take away your sin.
+When you die, He will take you to live forever with Him.
+Believe in Him now.